onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 Guidelines for Playbooks to properly integrate with APPC/SDN-C
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**NOTE**: To support concurrent requests to multiple VNF instances of same or different type, VNF files dynamically created by playbooks with VNF specific default values are kept or created in separate directories.
+**NOTE**: To support concurrent requests to multiple playbooks, targeting VNF instances of same or different type, VNF files dynamically created by playbooks with VNF specific default values are kept or created in separate directories.

 VNF inventory hosts file names include the VNF instance name and are now created under base ``inventory`` directory to preserve properties of (global)